arvigeus/AZ-204/Topics/Functions.md

 ### [function.json](https://github.com/Azure/azure-functions-host/wiki/function.json)

-Auto generated for compiled languages. or scripting languages, like `C# Script`, you must provide the config file yourself.
+Auto generated for compiled languages.
+For scripting languages, like `C# Script`, you must provide the config file yourself.

 - For triggers, the direction is always `in`
 - Input and output bindings use `in` and `out`, or `inout` in some cases.